 No-Holds-Barred Beatdown: Volgin to Naked Snake in Snake Eater, and even worse, Ocelot to Solid Snake in Guns of the Patriots.

-Non-Linear Sequel: Has one of the most messy chronologies known to man - Metal Gear Solid Mobile is a good example.
-It seems to clearly fit in to the main timeline between MGS and MGS2, but the game's ending apparently makes it Canon Discontinuity..)
+Non-Linear Sequel: Why this series has one of the messiest chronologies known to man.
+Metal Gear Solid Mobile is a good example.
+It seems to clearly fit in to the main timeline between MGS and MGS2, but the game's ending apparently makes it Canon Discontinuity.)